ibikei/ibikei/README.md

 # IBK-Lang
 A "markup language" that ibikei takes and converts into HTML with

+File extension: __.ibkx__~~, .ibkxs~~
+# sibikei
+A safe and isolated version of Ibikei that makes sure to limit anything that is not IBK-Lang code.

+Doesn't work properly at the moment...
 # How does it work?
 You make an .ibkx file and write IBK-Lang code in it.
 You then use the following command to build the .ibkx file into an .html: